Government agencies use ABR data to help with policy development for the delivery of community support services, education programs and surveys.

 The following case studies show how we have used ABR data to help communities:

-Note: If you have had success using ABR data and would you like to share your story with other agencies, contact the ABR.
+Note: If you have had success using ABR data and would like to share your story with other agencies, contact the ABR.

 The Department of Economic Development, Jobs, Transport and Resources (DEDJTR) regularly interact with businesses to support a productive, competitive and sustainable Victorian economy.